Mamta149-tech/Mamta149-tech/README.md

 - I’m interested in making android apps and websites
 - I’m have done MCA at Birla Institute of Technology, Mesra
 - Currently I am working as test automation developer using Katalon Studio for both UI and API
-- I’m looking to work at such places which can enhance my skills
+- Tech enthusiast, always ready to learn and explore new technologies
 - contact me on linkenin ---- https://www.linkedin.com/in/mamta-kumari-095123203/

 <!---